Trolling is not OK… Troll Trolling is not OK either!

 The term ‘troll’ actually is very dehumanising and dangerous.
 When we stop seeing one another as human – sh*t gets real!
 You only have to flick through GSCE History textbooks to see what happens when one power dehumanises another.
 Using the term “bully” and “troll” is labelling them – and we’re all about Ditching those things here 😉

-You only have to look at the stats peppered throughout this article to see the extent of online abuse; it’s not only on social media, it’s in games too.
+You only have to look at the stats peppered throughout this article to see the extent of online abuse; it’s not only on social media, but it’s also in games too.
 Aren’t games s’posed to be fun?!?!
 Loads of people we surveyed agreed that what happens online is not real life.
 This shows that those who troll do it because they’re not aware of the real-life implications and don’t think that they’ll be held accountable for their actions.

 6. Fighting Fire with Fire 🔥